World

 Lawrence Douglas, professor of law at Amherst College in Massachusetts, says that while Donald Trump won't be able to pardon himself on state charges against him, he won't likely serve time and, as president, he'll be able to make sure federal cases against him don't go to trial.

-Trump's U.S. presidential election victory could very well end the four criminal cases brought against him, at least for the four years he occupies the White House.
+His election victory could very well end the four criminal cases brought against him, at least for the four years he occupies the Oval Office.
 Here's a look at the questions his unprecedented status as a felon raises.

 So you can be president after being convicted of a crime?